What Is the Automatic Payment Discount?

 How you pay for your car insurance is up to you.
-You can choose to make manual payments or have it automated.
+First, you can choose to make each payment manually.
+This can be a hassle but it makes sense for some people.
+Another option is to set up recurring billing with your insurer.
 In the end, it’s up to you so long as you pay on time.
 But what if one of these methods lowered your rates?
 As it turns out, one does.
-Some insurers offer a discount when enroll in automatic payments.
+Some providers offer an automatic payment discount.

-Insurance companies prefer it when you pre-program your bill paying.
+Insurance companies prefer it when you automate your bill paying.
 The reason is simple.
 Customers that set up autopay are less likely to switch to another provider.
 Also, when you manually pay your bill, there’s a chance you might forget and miss a payment.
 Setting up autopay helps you avoid any lapses in coverage.
-Those who pay their premium in full generally can’t qualify for this discount.
-But they can get a paid-in-full discount.

 How the Automatic Payment Discount Works

-This discount is one of the easiest to qualify for.
+This policyholder reward is one of the easiest to qualify for.
 All you have to do is set up autopay with your provider to pay your bill each month.
-And that’s all it takes to qualify if your car insurance carrier offers this perk.
+And that’s all it takes so long as your auto insurance provider offer an automatic payment discount.

 Insurers also offer savings for those that opt to pay their policy in full.
 But you can’t stack autopay and paying full because they’re mutually exclusive.
 Keep this in mind when you’re deciding to set up your payment plan.